 Undergraduate Essay Prize

-A prize of $200 is awarded annually for the best essay submitted for credit within the current academic year by an undergraduate student registered in an English, Writing, Film, Theatre or Medieval Studies course at the 2100 level and above.
+One prize of $200 is awarded in April of each year for the best essay submitted for credit within the current academic year by an undergraduate student registered in an English, Writing, Film, Theatre or Medieval Studies course at the 2100 level and above.

 - Entries will be adjudicated based on the quality of their research and academic writing.